-United Baristas is committed to helping the coffee industry lower its carbon footprint and we are increasingly concerned that in the forthcoming time economic and social pressures are going to crowd out the important task of lowering our carbon emissions.
+United Baristas is committed to helping the coffee industry lower its carbon footprint and we are increasingly concerned that in the forthcoming time economic pressures are going to crowd out the important task of lowering our carbon emissions.
 As an industry we must not allow this to happen.

 Why did the discount start?